Majors & Courses | Student Experience | Study & Tutoring

 You Got This

 Being well prepared for your assignments and exams will not only help you succeed academically, but will also help you succeed personally long term.
 Try new study strategies, be consistent, and take care of yourself.
 You’re on the right path to do your best on your exams and achieve your goals.
+And to find a beautiful library on campus to put these tips into practice, check out this video on our Instagram!
 Good luck to everyone, and go Bears!

 Caitlynn Kelley is a Freshman at UC Berkeley majoring in political science.